edumucelli/rubybikes/README.md

 # RubyBikes

+RubyBikes was inspired by [PyBikes](https://github.com/eskerda/pybikes).

-RubyBikes works with 2 concepts, _labels_ and _tags_.
+RubyBikes has two main concepts, _labels_ and _tags_.

-For instance, if you want to get information from the stations in the 'encicla' (Medellin, Colombia) system, you'd use:
+For instance, if you want to get information from the stations in the 'Encicla' (Medellin, Colombia) system, you'd use:

 ```ruby
 require 'rubybikes'